 She enjoys working with clients and identifying the cause of the problem from the tissue that is hurting to the reasons why there is a problem.
 She has a great interest in stress and all its manifestations and helping clients to identify and manage their stress; which will make a huge improvement to their health and well-being.

 Carol is a qualified yoga teacher.
-She is also a mother, avid reader and fantastic cake maker
+She is also a mother, avid reader and enthusiastic cook.

 Osteopathy treatments for babies and children

 Osteopathy is a gentle practice which is suitable for babies and children.